PkmX/bs2html/README.md

-  INPUT                    Directory to bs2.to backup OUTPUT                   Output directory (created if non-existent) --show-hidden            Include hidden posts --debug                  Print debug information
+  INPUT                    Directory to bs2.to backup OUTPUT                   Output directory (created if non-existent) --show-hidden            Include hidden posts --bsdconv                Use bsdconv in $PATH to convert from BIG5 to UTF-8 --debug                  Print debug information
 ```